 Sauteed filet of fish

-The larger overall problem with this meal, though, was the glacial place at which it was served.
+The larger overall problem with this meal, though, was the glacial place of the service.
 It took nearly two hours from start to finish.
 Don’t get me wrong, I enjoy savoring every moment of a fine meal, but this was a relatively short, late flight, with a drive to Stonehenge awaiting us on the other end, and I really wanted to sleep.
-Yet no “express dining” option was ever offered by the crew.
+Yet the crew never offered an “express dining” option.
 The long service, combined with a little too much Scotch and wine, had me nodding off before the tray was even cleared, so I ended up skipping dessert and just asking the FA to make the bed.